ska-telescope/ska-ser-ansible-collections/README.md

 These variables must be exported to your terminal shell, passed as command line arguments or add them to your a `PrivateRules.mak` file.

+## How to Contribute

+### Add/Update an Ansible Collection
+A collection can be added/updated to the [ansible_collections/ska_collections](./ansible_collections/ska_collections/) folder.

+### External dependencies
+Add any external dependency to a collection in the respective **requirements.yml** and **galaxy.yml** files.

+### Add/Update new variables
+Ansible variables that are datacentre specific should be added to the `group_vars` folder of the inventory.

+To modify non-secret variable role defaults, go to the defaults folder of the respective role and update them.
+As an [example](./roles/installation/defaults/main.yml).

+Finally, the secret variables are defined in the respective [Makefile](../../../resources/jobs/ceph.mk) and can be modified there.
+To assign proper values to these variables, please use a `PrivateRules.mak` file.